 “This series, we’ve had all kinds of spectacular things.
 That’s a tough way to win or lose.
 It’s awesome for (McEachern), but somebody’s always on the other side.
 I said (to the team), we’ve got to handle this adversity, show class through it, and that’s the best I’ve got for them.
 We’re hurting — I get it — but you show more in adversity than you can show in a victory a lot of times.”

 — Hillgrove Coach Phil Ironside

-For the McEachern Indians, they escaped danger before playing Marietta next week.
-For the Hillgrove Hawks, it’s back to the drawing board to get ready for Kennesaw Mountain.
+For the McEachern Indians, they escaped danger before playing Marietta the following week.
+For the Hillgrove Hawks, it was back to the drawing board to get ready for Kennesaw Mountain.